Blupo/ColorPane/docs/contributing.md

 ## Documentation

-If you find any errors or places for improvement in the documentation, feel free to open an issue or submit a pull request ([`develop`](https://github.com/Blupo/ColorPane/tree/develop) branch only).
-ColorPane uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) (version 9.5.3 as of this writing).
+If you find any errors or places for improvement in the documentation, feel free to open an issue or submit a pull request.
+ColorPane's documentation uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) (version 9.5.27 as of this writing).

 ## Translations